 Many people will be happy to try to break it down to you—and more often than not, there will be a pause in the discussion when you can jump in with a follow-up question or an anecdote about a similar situation you’ve found yourself in (because no matter the industry, a job is a job wherever you are).

-Finding shared interests with people who you appear to have nothing in common with isn’t always possible.
+Finding shared interests and making small talk with people who you appear to have nothing in common with isn’t always possible.
 But, more often than not, with a little effort, you can find something—even if it’s not meaningful or memorable.

 It’s OK if it’s more about just getting through the moment than creating a lifelong connection that you can count on.
 Learning to do that—with anyone, anywhere—is reason for applause.